12Siva/PersonalTutorPOC/Documents/PRFAQ.md

 1. Was the flash card system with NFTs succcessful?
 2. What market was it designed for and where was it being used?
+3. What does the UI/UX interface look like?